jaydenshi99/Stickshark/README.md

 # Stickshark

 Stickshark is a C++ chess engine designed for high efficiency, featuring advanced move generation through bit manipulation and selects best moves utilising negamax with alpha-beta pruning and other techniques.
-Its modular design and use of bitboards are optimised for performance.

 Project Logs: https://www.notion.so/stickshark-42a22c01dacb4826a874dbc6d1b53562?pvs=4